 In 2014, a web-based program was partially substituted for “standard” counseling in an addiction treatment program.
 After one year, the partial substitution resulted in greater rates of opioid abstinence, 48% versus 37%.

-Since the information available to the counselor can be limited, they may not recognize any co-occurring disorders that may be present – anxiety, depression, PTSD, bipolar disorder, etc. Consequently, an accurate diagnosis and effective treatment plan may be difficult to determine.
+Since the information available to the counselor can be limited, they may not recognize any co-occurring disorders that may be present, such as anxiety, depression, PTSD, bipolar disorder, etc. Consequently, an accurate diagnosis and effective treatment plan may be difficult to determine.

 What’s the Verdict on Online Addiction Recovery?

-However, as the Journal of Substance Abuse Treatment, reported, web-based interventions may be a worthwhile addition to a program of recovery.
-When used as a partial substitute for standard counseling, clients feel empowered, become more fully engaged, and increase their chances of successful, long-lasting recovery.
+Under the right circumstances, however, web-based interventions may be a worthwhile addition to a program of recovery.
+When used as a partial substitute for standard counseling, clients feel empowered and become more fully engaged.
+As a result, they can increase their chances of successful, long-lasting recovery.